Qepanna/goFlux/README.md

 RMSE will always be larger than or equal to MAE ([Pontius et al., 2008](https://doi.org/10.1007/s10651-007-0043-y)).

-Mathematically, RMSE is the standard deviation of the residuals:
+Mathematically, RMSE is equivalent to the standard deviation of the residuals.
+Indeed, for a constant gas concentration, the standard deviation is expressed as follows:

 $$
 \mathbf{Eqn~8}~~~~~~\sigma = \sqrt{\frac{1}{N} \sum_{i = 1}^{N}{({x_i-\mu})^2}}